-However, art historians generally agree that with early female figures (of which around 100 have been excavated) there is probably a totemic, fertility aspect.
-They are often referred to as ‘Venus’ figures as they were found almost exclusively by Western archaeologists whose idea of beauty was narrow, white and male.
+However, art historians generally agree that with early female figures (of which around 100 have been excavated) there is probably a totemic, fertility aspect to them.
+They are often referred to as “Venus” figures as they were found almost exclusively by Western archeologists whose idea of beauty was narrow, white and male.
 I suspect the figures they found are much more potent than the coy, simpering Venus of Western art history!

 The Venus of Berekhat Ram and the Venus of Tan Tan are both pre-Homo sapiens, at somewhere between 200,000 and 700,000 years old.
-By comparison the youthful Venus of Willendorf shown above is just 25,000 years old – significantly later but much more well known.
+By comparison, the youthful Venus of Willendorf shown above is just 25,000 years old – significantly later but much more well known.
 If you’d like to have a go at sculpture yourself you don’t need any special tools.
 Get a cheap bar of chunky soap and carve it into a simple shape with something as simple as a butter knife or a paper clip.
 It’s a lot of fun!

-From a similar time period to the Willendorf this Punjab figure with applied ‘split pellet’ eyes is made of terracotta.
+From a similar time period to the Willendorf this Punjab figure with applied “split pellet” eyes is made of terracotta.

-The Lion Man of Hohlenstein-Stadel is the world’s oldest known zoomorphic (animal shaped) sculpture.
+The Lion Man of Hohlenstein-Stadel is the world’s oldest known zoomorphic (animal-shaped) sculpture.
 It is 35,000 to 40,000 years old and carved from a woolly mammoth ivory tusk using a flint stone knife.

 The Swimming Reindeer is a very complex piece of art.
 At 13,000 years old this is the oldest piece of art held by any British museum or gallery and is kept securely in a controlled atmosphere.
 Showing a male and female reindeer, swimming nose to tail, it is known to have been chopped with a tool, whittled with a stone knife and scraper, precisely incised with an engraving tool, then polished with powdered iron oxide and buffed with leather.